 There are three major steps in setting up Power BI Embedded for your Power BI Reports.
-These steps apply to embed your dashboards or Q&A as well (except for permission settings).
+These steps apply to embed your dashboards or Q&A

 In this blog post we will be setting up Power BI Embedded for ISV or “App owns data” scenarios.
 The scenario where your users need not have Power BI License to view reports.
 You embed Power BI Reports in your custom application say, e-commerce site, or health app etc. for your end users.